-As a matter of government policy, all U.S. Department of Energy user facilities, including the ARM Climate Research Facility, have a number of reporting requirements.
-The ARM Facility is required to report to the DOE ARM Program Director, to the DOE’s Office of Biological and Environmental Research, and to the White House Office of Management and Budget.
-A primary requirement for the Facility is the documentation of new users.
+As a matter of government policy, all U.S. Department of Energy user facilities, including the Atmospheric Radiation Measurement (ARM) user facility, have a number of reporting requirements.
+ARM is required to report to the DOE ARM Program Director, to the DOE’s Office of Biological and Environmental Research, and to the White House Office of Management and Budget.
+A primary requirement for ARM is the documentation of new users.
 New users for this purpose are defined as first-time visitors to any of the ARM sites.
 The category of new users also includes new data users at the ARM Data Center or any of the local site data systems.

 The ARM Data Center is the repository of all ARM data and all user facility data.
 The Data Services Manager is responsible for user data accessibility.
-The ARM Communications Team reports on the scientific results and successes of new and existing facility users and the development and growth of the climate research facility.
+The ARM Communications Team reports on the scientific results and successes of new and existing users and the development and growth of ARM.